 This approach of performing Boolean operations on large bitmap sets is commonly used in search engines.
-Bitmap indices for OLAP workloads is described in detail in [33].
 Bitmap compression algorithms are a well-defined area of research and often utilize runlength encoding.
-Popular algorithms include Byte-aligned Bitmap Code [3], Word-Aligned Hybrid (WAH) code [45], and Partitioned Word-Aligned Hybrid (PWAH) compression [43].
-Druid opted to use the Concise algorithm [11] as it can outperform WAH by reducing the size of the compressed bitmaps by up to 50%.
+Popular algorithms include Byte-aligned Bitmap Code [3], Word-Aligned Hybrid (WAH) code [39], and Partitioned Word-Aligned Hybrid (PWAH) compression [37].
+Druid opted to use the Concise algorithm [10] as it can outperform WAH by reducing the size of the compressed bitmaps by up to 50%.
 Figure 7 illustrates the number of bytes using Concise compression versus using an integer array.
 The results were generated on a cc2.8xlarge system with a single thread, 2G heap, 512m young gen, and a forced GC between each run.
-The data set is a single day's worth of data collected from the Twitter garden hose [42] data stream.
+The data set is a single day's worth of data collected from the Twitter garden hose [36] data stream.
 The data set contains 2,272,295 rows and 12 dimensions of varying cardinality.
 As an additional comparison, we also resorted the data set rows to maximize compression.